 Production Routing in Manufacturing

-In the discrete production process, an item is produced when a shop order is created for a customer requirement or for a requirement for items to be manufactured to replenish inventory.
 The shop or production order will show all the tasks, materials, and equipment that will be used in the manufacture of the part.
-If a material is made from many parts, a bill of materials would have been used to ascertain what items will be needed for the manufacturing process.
+If the material is made from many separate items, a bill of materials would have been used to ascertain what items will be needed during the manufacturing process.

 The routing decides the path and sequence of operations to be performed on the job from one machine to another.
 The purpose of routing is to establish the optimum sequence of operations so that the manufacture of the finished item is performed at the lowest cost and the fastest time.
 Optimized supply chain requires a precise and constantly refined production routing.